kountable/sanic-to-json/README.md

 `bp1.__doc__ = "This is the doc string for blueprint1."`

 - Documented endpoints should include a header key as shown above.
+- Note: You can't send a JSON body with GET method.

 ## How to install
 `pip install sanic-to-json`